Rach7235/CT-Property-Trends/README.md

 The database used for this project is Oracle
 - A UF VPN must be connected for database use
 - This database runs on host oracle.cise.ufl.edu, port 1521, and service orcl
+### Dataset
+The dataset used for the project was sourced from the Connecticut Office of Policy and Management, which maintains a comprehensive listing of real estate sales across the state

+This dataset encompasses all real estate transactions with a sales price of $2,000 or greater between October 1st and September 30th annually, spanning from 2001 to 2022 grand list year

+Dataset fields include:
+* List Year: Indicates the grand list year of the sale
+* Date Recorded: The exact date when the sale was recorded
+* Town: The municipality where the property is located
+* Property Address: The specific address of the sold property
+* Assessed Value: The value assigned to the property for taxation purposes
+* Sale Amount: The actual sale price of the property
+* Sales Ratio: A ratio indicating the relationship between the assessed value and the sale amount
+* Property Type: Categorizes properties as residential, condo, commercial, or vacant land
+* Residential Type: Provides additional detail on the type of residential property
+* Non Use Code: Non usable sale code typically means the sale price is not reliable for use in the determination of a property value
+* Assessor Remarks: Remarks from the assessor
+* OPM remarks: Remarks from OPM
+* Location: Latitude/longitude coordinates

 ### Tables
 All insertion commands for each table can be found in the database directory